CsabaDu/CsabaDu.DynamicTestData.xUnit/README.md

 To learn more about the core framework, visit the [CsabaDu.DynamicTestData package on NuGet](https://www.nuget.org/packages/CsabaDu.DynamicTestData/2.0.6-beta) and explore its [main Wiki](https://github.com/CsabaDu/CsabaDu.DynamicTestData/wiki).

 For an overview of this xUnit-specific extension—including its purpose, integration points, and sample usage—see the [Extensibility & Ready-to-Use Implementations](https://github.com/CsabaDu/CsabaDu.DynamicTestData/wiki/02.08-%F0%9F%93%90-Extensibility-&-Ready-to-Use-Implementations#-xunit) section.

 ---

+## Documentation

+This README and the [dedicated Wiki](https://github.com/CsabaDu/CsabaDu.DynamicTestData.xUnit/wiki) for the **CsabaDu.DynamicTestData.xUnit** extension are currently under development.
+While full documentation is in progress, you can already find essential information and usage guidance.

+To learn more about the core framework, visit the [CsabaDu.DynamicTestData package on NuGet](https://www.nuget.org/packages/CsabaDu.DynamicTestData/2.0.6-beta) and explore its [main Wiki](https://github.com/CsabaDu/CsabaDu.DynamicTestData/wiki).

+For an overview of this xUnit-specific extension—including its purpose, integration points, and sample usage—see the [Extensibility & Ready-to-Use Implementations](https://github.com/CsabaDu/CsabaDu.DynamicTestData/wiki/02.08-%F0%9F%93%90-Extensibility-&-Ready-to-Use-Implementations#-xunit) section.

+---

+## Documentation

+This README and the [dedicated Wiki](https://github.com/CsabaDu/CsabaDu.DynamicTestData.xUnit/wiki) for the **CsabaDu.DynamicTestData.xUnit** extension are currently under development.
+While full documentation is in progress, you can already find essential information and usage guidance.

+To learn more about the core framework, visit the [CsabaDu.DynamicTestData package on NuGet](https://www.nuget.org/packages/CsabaDu.DynamicTestData/2.0.6-beta) and explore its [main Wiki](https://github.com/CsabaDu/CsabaDu.DynamicTestData/wiki).

+For an overview of this xUnit-specific extensionâ€”including its purpose, integration points, and sample usageâ€”see the [Extensibility & Ready-to-Use Implementations](https://github.com/CsabaDu/CsabaDu.DynamicTestData/wiki/02.08-%F0%9F%93%90-Extensibility-&-Ready-to-Use-Implementations#-xunit) section.

+---